dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 \end{align}
 $$
 (See the referenced notebook to get an idea of how this can be computed.)

+It is also worth noting at this point that one could alternatively factor the de

 To make things slightly cleaner, if we label the roots clockwise as $\zeta_i, i=0,1,\cdots 5$, this can be rewritten as
 $$